-The Drug Misuse and Dependence Guidelines were updated in September 2007.
+The Drug Misuse and Dependence Guidelines (often referred to as the "Orange Book" were updated in September 2017.
 They are jointly produced by the Department of Health (England), the Scottish Government, the Welsh Assembly Government and the Northern Ireland Executive.

 Background to the guidelines